DCAN-Labs/bids-tryworks/docs/sop.md

 ## Transferring Converted Subjects
 Once you've built/uploaded/selected your conversion file with the above you'll need to pick a destination to deliver your subjects to.
-Once you've filled in the following fields with the appropriate values bids-tryworks will begin to convert your dicoms into bids and deliver them.
+Once you've filled in the following fields with the appropriate values bids_tryworks will begin to convert your dicoms into bids and deliver them.

 The fields below need to filled as followed: